Governance

 Responses

-The Sysmex Group monitors changes in market conditions globally through its bases in various countries and regions.
+Amid rising uncertainty, the Sysmex Group will continue to gather information globally and in a timely manner on changes in market conditions across countries and regions, and respond accordingly.
 We are also working to standardize and streamline testing by providing solutions that help medical institutions improve profitability through the use of robotics, AI, and other technologies.
 Furthermore, in emerging markets where economic and population growth is expected to spur investment in medical infrastructure, we are contributing to Universal Health Coverage* by developing and introducing products that meet a wide variety of market needs and improving access to and quality of healthcare.
 In particular, we have positioned India, which has high growth potential, as one of our key markets, and we are accelerating the development and launch of our products to expand our market share in the country.
 The entire Group will continue working to create further added value.

 • A condition in which all people have access to affordable and proper services to improve their health, prevent or treat illnesses, and recover